skarpushin/summerb/summerb-easycrud/README.md

 ```

 ## Define all interfaces and classes manually
-When Scaffolded functionality is not enough and you want to have full control over Service and Dao logic and
+When Scaffolded functionality is not enough, and you want to have full control over Service and Dao logic and
 implementation, you'll need to manually define each "building block":
 1. Row class - _same as with Scaffolding_
 1. DAO interface - own interface that extends `EasyCrudDao`